Cuprate/cuprate/books/protocol/src/consensus_rules/transactions/ring_ct.md

 This rule applies to the pseudo-outs, from type 3 (Bulletproof) the pseudo-outs field moved to the prunable RCT section from the non-prunable section.

-The pseudo-outs must all be conically encoded points[^pseudo-outs-valid-points].
+The pseudo-outs must all be canonically encoded points[^pseudo-outs-valid-points].

 ### Pseudo-outs OutPKs Balance